Mystery of the Missing Mask

 Is there a test?

 Nathaniel and I have written a thirty-two question test.
 It is not a difficult test.
 Teachers can use it to check that students paid attention in logic class.
 This test is free.
-We will email The Fallacy Detective Test as a PDF file to any teacher who requests it and you can print it on your computer printer.
-This file contains the test and the teacher’s answer key.
+Just sign up for The Fallacy Detective News and you will receive a copy of the test.

 If you would like to make more test material for your class, you can use The Christian Logic News archives for material.
 You might also try playing The Fallacy Detective Game (located at the back of our book) in the class.
 Students make up fallacies in specific categories and vote on which fallacy is the “best.”
 Students find the correct name for their chosen fallacy.